ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 - Mod developers can focus on improving their mods or work on new mods (or just live life!) instead of having to constantly port their mods to newer versions.
 - Allowing a version to mature also allows for the creation of other helpful tools for modding.
 - A recurring vote allows for being able to both have version longevity and be able to react to substantial technical improvements in a reasonable time.
-- Mod Developers choosing to constantly port will know what version to target feature backports to, and can continue to port as they wish.
+- Mod Developers that choose to port beyond will know what version the modded community at large considers to be stable, and can target feature backports to without needing to guess.
+(A good point made by P3pp3rf1y, the Sophisticated Storage developer)
-- A more stable scene could encourge new users to join the scene
+- A more stable scene could encourge new users to join the scene.
 - The process is community-driven and provides a unified direction, allowing mod developers to be able work together and communicate with one another, rather than having to guess how other developers might act.

 ### For Players and Pack Developers